A young character adopts an abandoned or orphaned baby wild animal and cares for it as a beloved pet.

 - Friendship Is Magic takes the trope a little further by giving Pinkie Pie a pet alligator - Gummy.

 - Fluttershy has a wildly disparate horde of animals living on her property, although it's not clear whether they're pets or squatters; she loves them all nonetheless.
-The trope application is kind of unclear; ponies in this incarnation of the franchise are sort of stewards of nature, with the care of wildlife falling under the domain of "earth ponies"* (Fluttershy is a bit of an oddball, specializing in animal care even though she's a pegasus, which typically are in charge of the weather).
+All told her little animal habitat appears to be an aversion, as ponies in this incarnation of the franchise are sort of stewards of nature, with the care of wildlife falling under the domain of earth poniesnote .
+Fluttershy is a bit of an oddball, as a pegasus specializing in animal care instead of weather manipulation; Fanon generally has it that she's actually a trained professional running a proper wildlife sanctuary on behalf of the local park service, averting the usual Unfortunate Implications.

 - Spike gets a pet phoenix hatchling after the events of "Dragon Quest", though in "Just For Sidekicks" it's revealed in a Photo Montage he returned the little guy to his parents.